Overview

 Problem

-The previous version of the exchange wallet had been divided into three:
+In the previous version of the exchange wallet, it was divided into three separate wallets:

 1. Spot Wallet